 Gymnasium (Building 71) includes multiple classrooms for Kinesiology (weight room), athletics and and dance as well as the athletic room and faculty offices.

 Health and Science Building (Dr. Prem Reddy, Building 33) The Dr. Prem Reddy Health and Science Building is located to the west of the Science Lab Building.
-This building is the site of the Office of the Dean of Science, Technology, Engineering, and Mathematics and contains Nursing and science laboratory classrooms for the life, physical science and Nursing programs.
+This building is the site of Nursing and science laboratory classrooms for the life, physical science and Nursing programs.

-Liberal Arts Building (Building 30) - The Liberal Arts Building is located on the western side of the lake and contains general purpose classrooms, faculty offices, and the Office of Instruction including the Dean of Instruction, Distance Education and Library Services
+Liberal Arts Building (Building 30) - The Liberal Arts Building is located on the western side of the lake and contains general purpose classrooms, faculty offices, distanced education offices.

-Lower Portables (Buildings 66A, 66B) - The lower portables house Administration of Justice classes and the Allied Health lab.
+Lower Portables (Buildings 66A, 66B) - The lower portables house Criminal Justice classes and the Allied Health lab.
 These portables are located on the lower campus behind the Construction Technology Building.

-Music Building (Building 20) - The Music Building is a hexagonal-shaped building located southwest of the lake, near the Counseling/Administration Building.
+Music Building (Building 20) - The Music Building is a hexagonal-shaped building located southwest of the lake, near the Administration Building.
 Music classes are held and practice studios are housed in this complex.

-Performing Arts Center (PAC) (Building 54) - The PAC houses Communication Studies (CMST) and Theater Arts (TA) classes.
+Performing Arts Center (Building 54) - The PAC (Performing Arts Center) houses Communication Studies and Theater Arts classes.
 The design lab, lighting lab, costume lab, rehearsal room, make-up lab, and scene shop are located on the first floor of the PAC.
 The communication studies classroom, communication lab and RamPage are located on the second floor of the PAC.

 Science Lab Building (Building 31) - The Science Lab Building is located to the west of the lake and is situated in front of the Liberal Arts Building.
 This building contains laboratory classrooms for the life and physical science programs, a planetarium and faculty offices.

-Sewing Complex (Building 66A) - The Sewing Room is located in the lower portables behind the construction tech building
+Sewing Complex (Building 66B) - The Sewing Room is located in the lower portables behind the construction tech building

-Student Activities Center (SAC) (Building 44) - The SAC is located on upper campus, east of the lake.
+Student Activities Center (Building 44) - The SAC (Student Activities Center) is located on upper campus, east of the lake.
 Classes may be held on the 2nd floor: SAC A, SAC B, SAC C, SAC D, Club Room and Quiet Room.
 The SAC houses the Auxiliary Services Office, Rams Bookstore, Ticket Office, ASB, Public Information Office and Phi Theta Kappa (PTK) offices.

 Off Campus Locations